WyntrHeart/note/readme.txt

 Builds with GCC.
 Uses dirent.h, so MSVC's standard library won't work.

-NOTE: Only help, ls, and edit subcommands are currently implemented, and ls doesn't list subdirs yet.
+NOTE: Only help, ls, and edit subcommands are currently implemented, and ls doesn't list the contents of subdirs yet.
 Also, I am a beginner programmer so please use this software with caution.
 I am not responsible if it deletes all you bank info, sponfaneously combusts your computer, or if reading my awful code causes you to have an aneurism.

 usage: note NOTE|SUBCOMMAND [ARG1 [ARG2]]
    Display NOTE or do SUBCOMMAND